Nelliosis/DSA-FMP/README.md

 - Apple Clang 11, GCC 10, mingGW

 ## Usage
-There is no GUI installer for this small program.
+There is no GUI installer for this small program.\
-Download the repository and compile with any C++ compatible compiler Usage is entirely keyboard-based.
-Instructions are presented on screen.
+Download the repository and compile with any C++ compatible compiler.\
+Usage is entirely keyboard-based.
+Instructions are presented on screen.\

 ## Documentation & Report